yurivict/vm-to-tor/README.md

 ## Installation (in less than 15 seconds)

-(Currently you need this patch added to tor port and tor rebuilt and reinstalled: https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=199381)

 You need to have the ports tree installed.
 Here are all commands you need to install vm-to-tor, execute them as root:
 ```shell
 cd /tmp